Mockingjay-liu/RAEA-model-for-Entity-Alignment/README.md

 This is the Pytorch implementation for our paper at World Wide Web 2023: **Cross-platform productmatching based on entity alignment of knowledge graph with raea model**. https://doi.org/10.1007/s11280-022-01134-y

 ## Run RAEA
+Let's take experiments on the DBP15k/zh_en as an example.

-First pre-train the encoder with unsupervised SimCSE: ""
+First pre-train the encoder on the DBP15k/zh_en: `python sbert_simcse.py --dataset DBP15k/zh_en`

-Next, train the RAEA model on the DBP15k/zh_en dataset with default hyperparameters: `python train_subgraph.py`.
+Next, train the RAEA model on the DBP15k/zh_en dataset: `python train_subgraph.py`.
 The trained models of defferent channels will be saved.

 Then, ensemble the channels and valid the performance on the test set: `python ensemble_subgraphs.py`